Zilliqa/delegated_staking/README.md

 ```

 ## Contract Deployment
 The delegation contract is used by delegators to stake and unstake ZIL with the respective validator.
+It acts as the validator node's control address and interacts with the `Deposit` system contract.

+`BaseDelegation` is an abstract contract that concrete implementations inherit from.

-It acts as the validator node's control address and interacts with the `Deposit` system contract. `Delegation` is the initial implementation of the delegation contract that creates a `NonRebasingLST` contract when it is initialized. `DelegationV2` implements staking, unstaking and other features.
+`LiquidDelegation` is the initial implementation of the liquid staking variant of the delegation contract that creates a `NonRebasingLST` contract when it is initialized. `LiquidDelegationV2` implements all other features. `NonLiquidDelegation` is the initial implementation of the non-liquid staking variant of the delegation contract that allows delegators to withdraw rewards.
+The following sections describe the usage of the liquid staking variant; the non-liquid staking variant will be added later.

 The delegation contract shall be deployed and upgraded by the account with the private key that was used to run the validator node and was used to generate its BLS keypair and peer id.
 Make sure the `PRIVATE_KEY` environment variable is set accordingly.

-To deploy `Delegation` run
+To deploy `LiquidDelegation` run
 ```bash
 forge script script/deploy_Delegation.s.sol --rpc-url http://localhost:4201 --broadcast --legacy
 ```